Accept Credit Cards Online Review

 We evaluated the consistency of the information we received throughout the testing process.
 The highest scores went to the companies that were consistent in providing complete information.

-This score gauges how easy it is to apply for an account with the processor.
-We looked at the time it takes the processor to set up an account, the availability of an online application and the documentation you are required to submit during the application process.
+- Ease of Application: This score gauges how easy it is to apply for an account with the processor.
+We looked at the time it takes the processor to set up an account, the availability of an online application and the documentation you're required to submit during the application process.
 We also considered the requirement of a lengthy contract and the time it takes the processor to clear the account and deposit your funds into your business bank account.

 Processing Costs & Fees